 Osteoporosis is a disease characterized by loss of bone mass and fragile bones.
-To prevent or slow the progression of the disease, diet plays an important role.
-Eating right helps keep bones healthy, even when bone loss is engaged.
+Diet plays an important role to prevent or slow the progression of the disease.
 Calcium and vitamin D are essential nutrients for maintaining good bone health.
-In older people, studies have shown that adequate intake of calcium can slow bone loss.
-Vitamin D, in turn, promotes the absorption of calcium, helping to bone health.
-Proteins also are important because they are essential to the manufacture and repair of tissues.
-A recipe for preventing osteoporosis will be composed largely of these essential nutrients to prevent or slow the progression of the disease.
+Studies have shown that adequate calcium intake in older people can slow bone loss.
+Vitamin D, in turn, promotes the absorption of calcium, helping to maintain bone health.
+Proteins also are important because they are essential to the build and repair of tissues.
+Bone healthy recipes will be composed largely of these essential nutrients to prevent or slow the progression of the disease.

-In addition to having a healthy, balanced diet, it is important to stay active to prevent osteoporosis: light exercise, such as with weights, are essential to protect your bones.
+In addition to having a healthy, balanced diet, it is important to stay active to prevent osteoporosis: Weight bearing exercises, such as walking, dancing, jogging and climbing stairs, as well as weight training are essential to protect your bones.